 Areas of the Las Vegas Valley

-There are 3 cities within the Las Vegas Valley.
+Areas of the Las Vegas Valley include 3 cities, plus 1/2 of the Valley is unincorporated Clark County.
 Boulder City is just Southeast of Henderson, and Mt.
 Charleston is Northwest.
-Even though there are 6 cities, most people don’t know that until they move here or are thinking about moving here.
+Even though there are 3 main cities, most people don’t know that until they move here.

-When we drive around Las Vegas, Henderson, and North Las Vegas, we think of everywhere in the valley as being within 40 minutes of anywhere.
-Most places in the valley are under 15 minutes away from a freeway during rush hour.
+When we drive around Las Vegas, Henderson, and North Las Vegas, we think of everywhere in the Las Vegas Valley area being within 40 minutes of anywhere.
+Most places in the Valley are under 15 minutes away from a freeway during rush hour.

 Compass Direction Locations

-For compass points, picture Downtown Las Vegas being in the middle, North Las Vegas is north, and Henderson in the southeast.
-The road to California- I-15 is straight south, and Summerlin (the largest Master Planned Community in the United States) is the entire west
+For compass points, picture Downtown Las Vegas in the middle of the Las Vegas Valley.
+North of Downtown is North Las Vegas.
+Henderson in the southeast.
+The road to California- I-15 is straight south, and Summerlin (the largest Master Planned Community in the United States) is the entire west side of the Valley.

 Beyond Summerlin is Red Rock Recreation Area and the road to Pahrump.
-Sunrise Mountain is to the east.
-Above the North West, part of the valley is Mount Charleston, which has hiking snow and pine trees.
-Beyond the valley to the Southeast are Lake Mead National Recreation Area and Boulder City.
+Sunrise Mountain is to the east, and Lake Mead is behind it.
+Above the Northwest part of the Valley is Mount Charleston, which has hiking, snow, and pine trees.
+Beyond the Valley to the Southeast are Lake Mead National Recreation Area and Boulder City.

 We know that many people don’t know where they want to live when they meet with us.
 Maybe a friend suggested that you move to Henderson or Summerlin.
 You get a lot more square footage and land for the same price in North Las Vegas.
 It helps to look with us.